 It is a mixture of granulated sugar and water which is brought to a boil and then let simmer until the sugar is fully dissolved.
 Most people use an equal amount of cups of water and sugar, which makes the recipe very easy to remember.
 However, you can add more or less sugar to the water depending on how sweet you want the final result and what else you want to add to the syrup.

-Can I infuse the rhubarb syrup with other flavors?
+Can I infuse it with other flavors?

 Yes, you can!